Skip to main content

 180 Medical carries one of the widest varieties of catheter supplies available today.
 You can also choose from options like vinyl catheters, soft silicone catheters, and red rubber catheters.

 Hydrophilic catheters have a specialized coating that reacts with water to completely lubricate the catheter and make it slippery.
-No need for additional lubrication!
+There is no need for additional lubrication!
 The lubricated coating will not slough off as you insert it, which makes cathing more comfortable and frictionless.

 Closed system catheters are great options for those in wheelchairs or on the go.
 Each closed system features a hydrophilic or pre-lubricated catheter housed inside its own self-contained collection bag.
-Closed system catheters offer you more convenience, discretion, and comfort, as well as an added benefit of a reduced risk of urinary tract infections.
+Closed system catheters offer you more convenience, discretion, and comfort, as well as the potential benefits of reduced risk of urinary tract infections.

 Find Your Catheter Here

 The decision will ultimately be up to your urologist or qualified healthcare professional.
-Then they will need to update your prescription to include the need for coude catheters (A4352).
+Then, they must update your prescription to include the need for coudé catheters (A4352).

 Some insurance plans, such as Medicare, may require additional justification in doctor’s notes.